nellymaw/Password-Generator/README.md

 1. Add a way to store the passwords generated in a database available only for the user.
 2. Create an app to access the password generator.

+## Bugs fixed
+Undefined text when no criteria is selected

 ## Technologies Used
 ### Languages Used
 1. [HTML5](https://en.wikipedia.org/wiki/HTML5)